Edgeworthia gardneri: Uses

 Edgeworthia gardneri is planted as an ornamental; and a high quality paper is made from its bark fibres.
 This species is said to be the best of the various species that are used to make hand-made paper in the Himalayas.

+As of 2024, Nepal, in particular the Ilam District, was exporting several tens of tonnes per year of the bark to Japan for the printing of Japanese yen banknotes as an alternative to the native Japanese mitsumata, another species in the same genus.